-BOUNDARY_BEGIN

-CELLSTRING "Flow_mp.h5" "PROPERTIES/Model Params/Boundary"

-FLUX_BEGIN

-CURVE "Flow_mp.h5" "PROPERTIES/Model Params/Boundary"!Optional
+CURVE "Flow_mp.h5" "PROPERTIES/Model Params/Boundary" !Optional FLUX_END

-FLUX_END

-BOUNDARY_END

 The example below illustrates the enhanced capabilities of the block structure format.
 In the example, a name is assigned to the boundary.
-The cellstring ID's are specified using a Boundary ID File (\.bid).
-The input total flux time series is specified in an XY Series file (\.xys).
+The cellstring ID's are specified using a Boundary ID File (.bid).
+The input total flux time series is specified in an XY Series file (.xys).
 The units of the time series flux is specified as cubic meters per second.
 The inflow direction is assigned clockwise from true North.
 The conveyance coefficient determines how the total flux is distributed along the boundary.
+For the simple case provided below the water depths and Manning's coefficient are constant along the boundary, so the conveyance coefficient will not affect the results.